microsoft/TypeScript-React-Starter/README.md

 ## Type assertions

-One final thing we'll point out in this section is the line `document.getElementById('root') as HTMLElement`.
+One thing we'll point out in this section is the line `document.getElementById('root') as HTMLElement`.
 This syntax is called a *type assertion*, sometimes also called a *cast*.
 This is a useful way of telling TypeScript what the real type of an expression is when you know better than the type checker.